 If everyone works the same hours on your team, having a video standup or collaboration time can be a good moment to connect.

 For small teams, video can be a great way to connect.
 As the team grows, it’s useful to have some async or written component.

 Teams with few meetings

 When standups are the only meeting you have all day, it can feel like the only time to connect.
-If that’s the case with your team, it’s useful to incorporate video a few days.
+If that’s the case with your team, it’s useful to incorporate video at least a few days a week.

 Deciding what tool to use with your team is really about deciding what’s most important for your team in the long term.
 There are always a few growing pains as you adopt a new tool, so make sure to try out whichever tool you select for at least a few weeks.

-And if you’d like to try Range, it’s free for up to three teams.
+And if you’d like to try Range, the easiest way for distributed teams to stay productive and connected, it’s free for up to 20 users.